Kyon9x/vn-wealthfolio/docs/goal-actual-growth-business-logic.md

    Error: "Cannot allocate more than available at goal start date (YYYY-MM-DD)"
  ```

+ ## Allocation Creation Strategy

+ ### On-Demand Creation (Not Upfront)

+ **Why allocations are created on-demand (when user opens edit modal) rather than upfront (on goal creation):**

+ 1. **Goal Creation Success**: Creating allocations upfront couples goal creation to allocation initialization, which can fail.
+By creating on-demand, goal creation always succeeds.

+ 2. **Future-Start Goals**: Future-start goals have no historical baseline, making upfront allocation validation complex.
+On-demand creation lets users adjust allocations after goal creation with full context.

+ 3. **Simpler Error Handling**: If allocation save fails, it happens in the context where the user is actively managing allocations (edit modal), not hidden in goal creation flow.

+ 4. **Flexibility**: Users can create a goal first, then decide allocation strategy later, even for future-start goals.

+ **Implementation:**
+ - Goal creation does NOT call `saveAllocationsMutation`
+ - `EditAllocationModal` creates allocations on first save if they don't exist (checked via `existingAllocations`)
+ - Both update and create flows use same save path: `updatedAllocations.push({...})`

  ## Configuration & Flexibility

  The actual growth line becomes configurable through: